Alleged Moscow Car Bomber ‘Confesses’ to Working for Ukraine: Russian Authorities

 Despite its longstanding membership in NATO, Turkey maintains good relations with Russia, with which it shares extensive commercial ties.

-According to Russia’s official investigative committee, the suspect had planned to travel from Turkey to Ukraine after the attack, where he had been “promised citizenship.”
+According to Russia’s official investigative committee, the suspect had planned to travel to Ukraine from Turkey after the attack, where he had been “promised citizenship.”

-In the taped confession, Mr. Serebryakov says he had been on his way to obtain a Ukrainian passport from “unnamed people” when the Turkish authorities detained him.
+In the taped confession, Mr. Serebryakov says he had been on his way to obtain a Ukrainian passport from “unnamed people” when Turkish authorities detained him.

 Kyiv, meanwhile, has yet to officially comment on the Russian allegations.